EarthCARE

 To better understand the role of clouds and aerosols in climate, observations of microphysical, optical, and chemical properties of clouds and aerosols are crucial.
 While ground-based or airborne instruments provide high-resolution observations with limited spatial and temporal coverage, satellite sensors provide data covering large temporal and spatial ranges, but they do not give detailed microphysical or optical properties.
 Benefits for climate research emerge through the combination of ground-based, airborne, and satellite observations together with model simulations.

-To achieve these scientific goals, EarthCARE will orbit the Earth in an altitude of 390 km and will carry an unprecedented collection of active and passive remote sensing instruments on one single satellite platform:
+To achieve these scientific goals, EarthCARE orbits the Earth in an altitude of 390 km and carries an unprecedented collection of active and passive remote sensing instruments on one single satellite platform:

 • the atmospheric lidar ATLID, a high spectral resolution lidar operated at 355 nm wavelength with 30 m ground-footprint and polarization channels,